AY2425S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

-**Use case: Add contact to investigation - UC12**
+**Use case: Add conversation notes - UC12**

 **MSS**

-1. User requests to add a contact to an existing investigation.
-2. ScoopBook adds the contact to the specified investigation.

-   Use case ends.

-**Extensions**

-* 1a.
-The investigation specified by User does not exist.
-    * 1a1.
-ScoopBook informs User that no such investigation exists.

-      Use case ends.

-* 1b.
-The contact specified by User does not exist.
-    * 1b1.
-ScoopBook informs User that no such contact exists.

-      Use case ends.

-* 1c.
-Multiple contacts contain the keywords specified by User.
-    * 1c1.
-ScoopBook informs User that there are duplicates, and that the operation cannot be performed.

-      Use case ends.

-**Use case: Remove contact from investigation - UC13**

-**MSS**

-1. User requests to remove a contact from an existing investigation.
-2. ScoopBook removes the contact from the specified investigation.

-   Use case ends.

-**Extensions**

-* 1a.
-The investigation specified by User does not exist.
-    * 1a1.
-ScoopBook informs User that no such investigation exists.

-      Use case ends.

-* 1b.
-The contact specified by User does not exist in the investigation.
-    * 1b1.
-ScoopBook informs User that no such contact exists.

-      Use case ends.

-* 1c.
-Multiple contacts or investigations contain the keywords specified by User.
-    * 1c1.
-ScoopBook informs User that there are duplicates, and that the operation cannot be performed.

-      Use case ends.

-**Use case: Log conversation notes - UC14**

-**MSS**

 1. User requests to view contacts (UC3).
-2. User requests to add log to a specific contact in the list.
+2. User requests to add notes to a specific contact in the list.
-3. ScoopBook adds logs to a specific contact.
+3. ScoopBook adds notes to a specific contact.

    Use case ends.